 Car Rental Palma de Mallorca Airport

-How do I hire a car at Palma De Mallorca Airport?
+Things to be Consider Hiring a Car at Palma De Mallorca Airport?

 You should always thoroughly inspect your car for any extant damage or defects as soon as you get to it.
 Report any you find to the provider and make sure they have noted it; this will avoid the problem of later being charged for it.
 Also, always return the car with the same fuel level as when you picked it up.
 Again, this will defuse the risk of being billed for it after you get home, usually at an inflated rate of what it would cost to fill the car up. .